That Mitchell and Webb Sound

-That Mitchell and Webb Sound is a comedy sketch show on BBC Radio 4 which started on 28 August 2003.
+That Mitchell and Webb Sound is a comedy sketch show which was first broadcast on BBC Radio 4 on 28 August 2003.
 A second series was broadcast in 2005 with a third starting on 24 May 2007.
-The series became adapted for television as That Mitchell and Webb Look in 2006.
-The series is seen in some ways as a follow-up to The Mitchell and Webb Situation, a sketch show shown on Play UK in 2001.
-That Mitchell and Webb Sound returned to BBC Radio 4 for a fourth series in 2009, the first episode broadcasting on 25 August 2009.
+The radio programme, which itself followed the 2001 Play UK television sketch series The Mitchell and Webb Situation, was adapted for television in That Mitchell and Webb Look in 2006.
+That Mitchell and Webb Sound returned to BBC Radio 4 for a fourth series in 2009, with the first episode broadcast on 25 August 2009.
 A fifth series was announced in September 2013, and began transmission on 26 November 2013.

-The series stars David Mitchell and Robert Webb who also write a fair amount of the material.
+The series stars David Mitchell and Robert Webb, who also wrote some of the material.
 The cast includes frequent Mitchell and Webb collaborators James Bachman and Olivia Colman.
 Sarah Hadland joined the cast for the fourth series.

-Apart from Mitchell and Webb, a fair proportion of the sketches are written by the other cast members and other writers.
-These include Jesse Armstrong and Sam Bain (the writers of Peep Show, in which Mitchell and Webb star), Mark Evans, David Quantick, Jonathan Dryden Taylor, Toby Davies, Simon Kane and John Finnemore.
-It is produced by Gareth Edwards.
+Many sketches were contributed by other cast members or writers, including Jesse Armstrong and Sam Bain (the writers of Peep Show, in which Mitchell and Webb star), Mark Evans, David Quantick, Jonathan Dryden Taylor, Toby Davies, Simon Kane and John Finnemore.
+It was produced by Gareth Edwards.